jitpack/jitpack.io/BUILDING.md

 ```sbt
 libraryDependencies += "com.github.User" %% "Repo" % "Tag"
 ```
-which will build the dependency with your current Scala version.
+which will build the dependency with your current Scala version by calling `sbt ++SCALA_VERSION`.

 ## Leiningen projects